sinclairzx81/typebox/readme.md

 ### Cast

 Use the Cast function to cast a value into a type.
-This function will retain as much information as possible from the value being cast.
+The cast function will retain as much information as possible from the original value.

 ```typescript
 const T = Type.Object({ x: Type.Number(), y: Type.Number() }, { additionalProperties: false })